jtjuslin/aoc/rust/README.rst

 Here's some random notes:

+* Day 6 DONE...and its January already.
+  * Well...I did manage to bork my OS install by running updates and not having power plugged in.
+And not having my dotfiles under version control I lost over two weeks worth of freetime setting things up again.
+But yeah, gonna still finish!
+But before day 7, I'll put the dotfiles under control!
 * Day 5 part 2 is really heavy to run.
 I'm probably missing something.
   * I missed the fact that I could just map the range edges instead of every number in the range.
 * Do some additional tests to explore that front